 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are with a pre-paid phone card or account, or are collect calls .
-These phone calls are much more costly than phone calls made outside of jail.
+These phone calls are much more expensive than phone calls made outside of jail.
 Phone calls are restricted on when you can make phone calls, how long you can talk, and how often you can make calls, but inmates must keep in mind lots of people want to use the phone – so you have to share.
 If you break the rules, phone calls may be limited or eliminated altogether.

 Phone Number: (912)653-3800